Charles Watson-Wentworth, 2nd Marquess of Rockingham: Member of Parliament

-Rockingham's maiden speech was on 17 March 1752 in support of the Bill which disposed of Scottish lands confiscated in the aftermath of the Jacobite rising of 1745.
+Rockingham's maiden speech was on 17 March 1752 in support of the bill which disposed of Scottish lands confiscated in the aftermath of the Jacobite rising of 1745.
 He wanted the lands cultivated by people "employed in husbandry & handicrafts" who repudiated "plunder, rapine & rebellion".
 He said "the highlanders have remained in their ancient state, prolific, bold, idle, & consequently hives of rebellion".
 He compared his favoured policy with the policy which his ancestor Lord Strafford had used in Ireland.
 Rockingham's speech was not well received, with Horace Walpole criticising him for venturing into "a debate so much above his force".
-Rockingham's uncle William Murray, the Solicitor-General, believed him to be poorly educated so he employed Quarme as Rockingham's tutor again.
-Rockingham was for four months to study Demosthenes for oratory, to learn the histories of the Assyrian, Persian, Greek and Roman empires along with modern history.
+Rockingham's uncle William Murray, the Solicitor-General, believed him to be poorly educated, so he employed Quarme as Rockingham's tutor again.
+Rockingham was for four months to study Demosthenes for oratory, and to learn the histories of the Assyrian, Persian, Greek and Roman empires along with modern history.
 Murray wanted Rockingham to take after Sir Walter Raleigh.

+Lord of the Bedchamber

-In 1752, Rockingham was appointed Lord of the Bedchamber to George II and married Mary Bright.
+In 1752, Rockingham was appointed Lord of the Bedchamber to George II and married Mary Bright (1735–1804).
 In 1753 the Rockingham Club was formed, containing the first Rockingham Whigs.
 Rockingham hired James Stuart, of whom he was a patron, to paint portraits of William III and George II for the club rooms.
 The club held monthly meetings and a list written in June 1754 showed it had 133 members.
 In 1755 the King appointed him to the honorary office of Vice Admiral of the North.
 During a French invasion scare in 1756 Rockingham raised a volunteer militia at his own expense and when rioting broke out against Army enlistments Rockingham restored order without the use of military force in Sheffield.
 The Secretary at War, Lord Barrington, wrote to him: "You are the only instance of a Lord lieutenant's exerting the civil authority upon these occasions".
 Rockingham asked in 1760 to be made a knight of the Order of the Garter and the King consented.

 In 1760, George II died, and his grandson ascended the throne as George III.
 Rockingham was allied to the Duke of Newcastle and his supporters, whilst the new King had a favourite in Lord Bute.
 Rockingham believed that Bute and his supporters wanted to take "the whole Administration & Government of this country into their hands" and wanted Newcastle to resign now before he would be inevitably disposed of.
 Rockingham believed that the revolution in British politics since George III's accession was harmful to the country, since it removed the Whigs from their ascendancy which had settled the constitution and secured the House of Hanover on the British throne.
 Rockingham wrote to Newcastle: